lucaslafere/portfol-yourself-front/README.md

 Have you ever wanted to build a simple website to show your portfolio, but didn't want to mess with WordPress as it can be complicated to use at times?

-Or maybe you're a web dev, and you always got these relatives and friends asking you for a little hand on some "simple landing pages"?
+Or maybe you're a web dev, and you've always got these relatives and friends asking you for just "a little hand" on some "simple landing pages"?

 We got you!
 With Portfol-Yourself, anyone can build their own portfolio, for free, with just a few button clicks.
 No messy interfaces, no over-complicated stuff.
 Just create your account, portfolio, and pick different layouts from a set of pre-build layout designs, with different sizes and styles to pick from.
 Completely no-code, user-friendly.